EagleVision: A Dual-Stage Framework with BEV-grounding-based Chain-of-Thought for Spatial Intelligence: Experiment

 \subsection{Ablation Study}

-We conduct ablation studies to assess the effectiveness and contribution of our proposed multi-modal data and the model components.
-All variants of the ablated model are trained using the VLM-3R dataset~\cite{fan2025vlm}.
-Evaluations are performed in VSI-Bench~\cite{yang2024thinking} following the identical experimental setup used for EagelVision.
-More ablation studies are shown in \supp.
+All ablation variants are trained on VLM-3R~\cite{fan2025vlm} and evaluated on VSI-Bench~\cite{yang2024thinking} under identical settings.

-\paragraph{Overall Architecture.} We ablate the three key components of EagleVision: MCoT, BEV grounding, and SPF-DPP on Qwen3-VL-8B (59.4 Avg), as shown in Tab.~\ref{tab:ablation_structure}.
-Adding MCoT alone improves to 61.9, showing that iterative multimodal reasoning enhances spatial awareness.
-Introducing BEV grounding further lifts performance to 62.7, confirming the benefit of explicit geometric anchoring.
-Replacing BEV with SPF-DPP yields 62.5, indicating that balanced, query-aware frame sampling strengthens evidence quality.
-Combining all three achieves the best 63.5, demonstrating their complementarity: MCoT structures reasoning, BEV enforces spatial consistency, and SPF-DPP optimizes visual evidence.
+\paragraph{Overall Architecture.} We ablate the three components of EagleVision on Qwen3-VL-8B (59.4 Avg), as shown in Tab.~\ref{tab:ablation_structure}.
+Adding Spatial MCoT alone improves to 61.9, showing that iterative multimodal reasoning enhances spatial awareness.
+Introducing BEV grounding further lifts performance to 62.7 (+3.3 over baseline), confirming the benefit of explicit geometric anchoring via active view selection.
+Adding SPF-DPP on top yields the best 63.5 (+0.8), demonstrating that geometry-aware frame selection further improves initial evidence quality.
+The three components are complementary: MCoT provides the reasoning structure, BEV grounding enables spatial verification, and SPF-DPP optimizes the starting evidence set.